jamesplease/redux-resource/docs/requests/deleting-resources.md

 Each request will always begin with an action with type `DELETE_RESOURCES_PENDING`.
 Then, one of the other three action types will be used to represent the resolution of that request.
-Use the requests in the following way:
+Use the other action types in the following way:

 - `DELETE_RESOURCES_FAILED`: Use this if the request fails for any reason.
 This could be network errors, or any
   [HTTP Status Code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)
-  greater than 400.
+  greater than or equal to 400.
-- `DELETE_RESOURCES_IDLE`: Use this is the request is aborted.
+- `DELETE_RESOURCES_IDLE`: Use this when the request is aborted.
 - `DELETE_RESOURCES_SUCCEEDED`: Use this when the request was successful.

-### Using Named Requests
+### Request Objects

+Specifying a [request key](/docs/requests/request-keys.md) on the actions will create a request object in the store for this request.
+This object can be used to look up the [status](/docs/requests/request-statuses.md) of the request.

+Although it is recommended that you specify a request key whenever possible, there are some situations when you may not need to when deleting resources.

-Because you usually know the ID of the resources that you're deleting, you typically don't need to use named requests for delete operations.
+Because you usually know the ID of the resources that you're deleting, you may not need to specify a request key for delete operations.
 The metadata for the delete request can just be stored on the resource metadata directly.

-Sometimes, you might do a bulk delete of, say, 5 resources.
-You're more than welcome to just choose one of those 5 resources, and use its metadata to track the delete for the other 4 resources.
-However, if this doesn't sound like a good system to you, then you can also use a named request to track that bulk action.
+For delete requests that affect multiple resources, it is typically preferable to specify a request key.

 ### Successful Deletes

-When an action of type `DELETE_RESOURCES_SUCCEEDED` is dispatched, any resources included in the action will be removed from the `resources` array of your state tree.
-They will also be removed from the ID array of any list.
+When an action of type `DELETE_RESOURCES_SUCCEEDED` is dispatched, three things will happen:

+1. The `resources` included in the action will be replaced with `null` in the `resources` section of your resource slice.

+2. The `resources` included in the action will be removed from all lists in the resource slice.

-The meta for each of the resources will be reset to the default metadata, except for `deleteStatus`, which will be set to `"SUCCEEDED"`.
+3. The value of `deleteStatus` will be set to `"SUCCEEDED"`.
+All other meta values will be set to the default meta for that resource slice.

-> Note: Keep in mind that this means that a resource's metadata will never completely go away with the built-in reducers.
-If we handled this cleanup for you, then you would never get the successful status for delete requests!

-> For most applications, this won't be a problem, and you can just leave the metadata in your state tree.
-If your application involves deleting many, many resources, you may want to write a [plugin](/docs/guides/plugins.md) to clear out old, unused metadata.

 ### Redux Resource XHR